PBSA/peerplays/README.md

     ./programs/cli_wallet/cli_wallet

-To set your iniital password to 'password' use:
+To set your initial password to 'password' use:

     >>> set_password password
     >>> unlock password